Arkansas Highway 36: Searcy to Georgetown

-The ARDOT maintains Highway 36 like all other parts of the state highway system.
+ARDOT maintains Highway 36 like all other parts of the state highway system.
 As a part of these responsibilities, the Department tracks the volume of traffic using its roads in surveys using a metric called average annual daily traffic (AADT).
 ARDOT estimates the traffic level for a segment of roadway for any average day of the year in these surveys.
-As of 2018, the peak AADT on the highway (excluding concurrencies) was 24,000 vehicles per day (VPD) as Beebe-Capps Expressway in Searcy near the Sawmill Road intersection.
+As of 2018, the peak AADT on the highway was 24,000 vehicles per day (VPD) as the Beebe-Capps Expressway in Searcy near the Sawmill Road intersection.
 Traffic volume drops quickly heading west, below 10,000 west of the Honey Hill Road intersection, and below 5,000 by the western city limits of Searcy.
 Between Rose Bud and Searcy, Highway 36 sees around 4,000 VPD, and west of Rose Bud, the highway sees around 2,000 VPD, increasing to 3,900 VPD near the western terminus.
-Eastbound, Highway 36 sees 19,000 VPD near downtown Searcy and around 12,000 VPD near US 67/US 167, establishing it as the second-most used entrance to the city from the freeway (behind the 21,000 using Race Avenue).
+Eastbound, Highway 36 sees 19,000 VPD near downtown Searcy and around 12,000 VPD near I-57/US 67, establishing it as the second-most used entrance to the city from I-57 (behind the 21,000 using Race Avenue).
 Counts dropped to 4,100 VPD in Kensett, and as low as 470 VPD east of West Point.

 No segment of Highway 36 has been listed as part of the National Highway System, a network of roads important to the nation's economy, defense, and mobility.

 History

 Highway 36 was created during the original 1926 Arkansas state highway numbering between State Road 60 (now US 64) at Hamlet and Searcy.
 It was extended east to Kensett around 1938, and to Georgetown around 1945.
-The section connecting US 67 near Doniphan to Searcy became US 67 City (US 67C, now US 67B) as part of a major realignment of US 67 in 1950.
+The section connecting US 67 near Doniphan to Searcy became US 67C (now US 67B) as part of a major realignment of US 67 in 1950.
 A realignment in Kensett shifted Highway 36 from Searcy Street to Marquad Avenue (today Wilbur D. Mills Avenue) on August 2, 1961.
-Following construction of a four-lane US 67 along the east side of Searcy, Highway 36 replaced part of US 67C through Searcy.
+Following construction of a four-lane US 67 (now I-57) along the east side of Searcy, Highway 36 replaced part of US 67C through Searcy.
 The Highway 36 and US 67B alignment was changed again on December 5, 1991 and again on May 13, 1998.

 Much of Highway 36 through Searcy closely follows the former Missouri and North Arkansas Railroad tracks.
 Some track section are still visible in parking lots along Mulberry Avenue.